 Naturopathic medicine is not covered by MSI.
 However, most private health insurance plans cover naturopathic visits.

 Most private health insurance plans provide naturopathic coverage which will cover a percentage of appointments with a naturopathic doctor (depending on your individual plan).
 You can contact your insurance provider for details on your naturopathic insurance coverage.
-Appointments with a naturopathic doctor are not covered by health insurance under the category of “acupuncture” unless the proving naturopathic doctor is also a licensed acupuncturist (LAc.).
+Appointments with a naturopathic doctor are not covered by health insurance under the category of “acupuncture” unless the providing naturopathic doctor is also a licensed acupuncturist (LAc.).